tangollama/cis411_lab2/LAB_INSTRUCTIONS.md

 ```

 # Step 4: Setup a Heroku application
-There are _lots_ of solutions for providing a CD endpoint including AWS, Google Cloud, Asure, Digital Ocean, etc. For the purposes of this assignment, we're going to use **Heroku** for one reason: it's _relatively_ easy.
+There are _lots_ of solutions for providing a CD endpoint including AWS, Google Cloud, Azure, Digital Ocean, etc. For the purposes of this assignment, we're going to use **Heroku** for one reason: it's _relatively_ easy.

 1. Login to heroku through the CLI using the username and password you created when you signed up for an account.
 ```